rkalkani/crackit/README.rst

 Other Resources
 ~~~~~~~~~~~~~~~~~
-For CrackIT You need different question set sample question set is given on below link
+In CrackIT to give exam.
+You need different question sets sample question set is given on below link
 And you can make question set for that please read manual also given at below link

 `https://app.box.com/s/7rfz0120odhsgfzdz22w